 The spread of the novel coronavirus presents serious concerns and challenges for many around the world.
-To help, we’re gathering the latest news stories along with relevant columns, tips, podcasts, and videos from the Journal of Accountancy and FM magazine on this page, along with curated items from our archives to help with uncertainty and disruption.
+To help, below we’re gathering the latest news stories along with relevant columns, tips, podcasts, and videos from the Journal of Accountancy.
+You can also read the latest news on advocacy and tax relief, the CARES Act, and the Paycheck Protection Program.

 The Association, the global voice of the American Institute of CPAs and the Chartered Institute of Management Accountants, is continually monitoring the impact of the coronavirus (COVID-19) on members, staff, exam candidates, students, and the profession.
 Visit this page on AICPA.org for updates and details about where to find the information you need.